Geophysics, Geodynamics and Tectonics.

 Current Research Projects

 - Tomographic imaging of melt bodies under active volcanoes in Iceland and New Zealand using large arrays of broad-band seismometers.
-We have a particular focus currently on the north Iceland volcanic rift, where we have for the first time mapped small earthquakes at 15–30 km depth beneath the active Askja volcano which we believe are caused by catching melt in the act of intruding along the rift in the normally ductile lower crust.
+We have a particular focus currently on the north Iceland volcanic rift, where we have mapped small earthquakes at 12–30 km depth caused by catching melt in the act of intruding into the rift in the normally ductile lower crust near Askja and Bardarbunga.

-- Development of improved methods of mapping fluid motions in the subsurface from surface seismic monitoring of hydrofractures in subterranean reservoirs.
+- Development of improved methods of mapping fluid motions in the subsurface from surface seismic monitoring of hydrofractures in subterranean reservoirs and satellite and GPS monitoring, including Groningen gas field, Netherlands.

 - Development of a broader view of the sustainable use of the environment using scientific, social, and ethical insights.